 Why Choose Neil W Vanik DDS PA For Tooth Extractions?

 - Same-Day Emergency Appointments

 - Advanced Dental Technology

-Signs That You May Need an Extraction
+Signs That You May Need a Tooth Extraction

 Depending on the severity that your oral health problem has developed to, you may experience different symptoms that could signal your need for a tooth extraction.
 Some of these include:

 - A severe toothache caused by an infection hidden beneath your enamel.

 - Your tooth is visibly decayed and a filling can’t repair it.

 - A root canal and antibiotics won’t cure your infection.